MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Disease-Disease similarity network
 """""""""""""""""""""""""""""""""""""

-*In this part, we present results found for the second multiplex composition: multiplex + disease-disease network.*
+*In this part, we present results found for the second multilayer network composition: multiplex network + disease-disease network.*

 First, target genes are used as seed to start the walk: ``1,988/2,143`` genes are used.